2hands10fingers/S205-Time-Lord/README.md

 <img src="http://i.imgur.com/cNZwd3Y.png" />

 ## Features
-### 1.1
+### v1.1

-- See which milestone the project is currently on, how many tasks are left until it's complete, and it's deadline
+- See which milestone the project is currently on, how many tasks are left until it's complete, and its deadline
 - New redesgin
 - Removal of superflous graphics
 - Refactorization for cleaner JS code and multi-use functions